Minimally Invasive Surgeons of Texas (MIST) Fellowship Consortium

 Fellowship Information

-The fellowship program in minimally invasive surgery at Houston Northwest Medical Center is one of the first fellowships of its kind in the country, and is the longest running of the four surgical fellowship programs in the UTHealth Houston/MIST Fellowship Consortium.
+The fellowship program in minimally invasive surgery at Houston Northwest Medical Center is one of the first fellowships of its kind in the country.
+It is the longest-running of the four surgical fellowship programs in the UTHealth Houston/MIST Fellowship Consortium.

-Dr. Philip Leggett, who is a well-recognized early pioneer of laparoscopy in Houston, is the program director for this program that accepts 1-2 fellows annually.
-This fellowship offers a busy well-rounded experience in laparoscopic general surgery with both Drs.
+Dr. Philip Leggett, a well-recognized early pioneer of laparoscopy in Houston, is the program director for this program that accepts 1-2 fellows annually.
+This fellowship offers a busy, well-rounded experience in laparoscopic general surgery with both Drs.
 Leggett and Lee.
-There an emphasis on anti-reflux and bariatric procedures, and diagnostic and therapeutic endoscopy (Stretta, RFA, EMR).
-However there is also a broad experience in a variety of general surgery cases, including elective foregut and hindgut, hernia, and head and neck.
+There is an emphasis on anti-reflux and bariatric procedures and diagnostic and therapeutic endoscopy (Stretta, RFA, EMR).
+However, I also have broad experience in a variety of general surgery cases, including elective foregut and hindgut, hernia, and head and neck.
 An acute care general surgery experience is incorporated into the program to allow fellows to develop their skills with more autonomy and help develop the fellows’ independence for future practice.
 There is the opportunity for Da Vinci robotic surgery training and certification.
 Interested candidates can apply directly to this program at https://www.drleggett.com/our-fellowship-program/.